rsinger86/drf-flex-fields/README.txt

       }

 Now you can make requests like
+``GET /person?expand=country&fields=id,name,country&omit=occupation`` to
-``GET /person?expand=country&fields=id,name,country`` to dynamically manipulate which fields are included, as well as expand primitive fields into nested objects.
-You can also use dot notation to control both the ``fields`` and ``expand`` settings at arbitrary levels of depth in your serialized responses.
+dynamically manipulate which fields are included, as well as expand primitive fields into nested objects.
+You can also use dot notation to control the ``fields``, ``omit`` and ``expand`` settings at arbitrary levels of depth in your serialized responses.
 Read on to learn the details and see more complex examples.

 :heavy\_check\_mark: The examples below subclass